 |System||Arcade, Neo Geo|

 Previously to this game, developer Aicom was possibly best known for the Zaxxon inspired Viewpoint, which I’d consider to be one among the more overrated titles to seem on the Neo Geo.
 That said, Pulstar is an absolutely marvelous game, and one of the best SHMUPS to return out during the mid 1990s.
+Obviously Pulstar is one of the best Neo Geo games.

 Pulstar is kind of a cross between Einhander and R-Type.
 The game graphics are essentially 2.5D, with some really impressive graphical effects throughout. you’ve got the ability to charge your shots for extra damage, and in fact, there are a lot of upgrades for your warship.
 There are only four stages, but they’re fairly long, and holy hell, do they appear visually astounding.
 Each boss fight in this game would probably qualify as an last boss in the other genre game from the time.

 The only thing holding this game back, in my opinion, is that the length.
 Since it’s not precisely the toughest SHMUP out there, I found myself easily blasting through this one in under half an hour (which means, as an aside, you’ll hear “Pinkerton” all the way through during a speed run.)
 Granted, it’s one hell of half-hour while it lasts, but sadly, “Pulstar” just leaves you wanting more, within the worst possible way.
-Overall Pulstar is one of the best Neo Geo games.

 |System||Arcade, PC, Neo Geo AES, Neo Geo CD, Nintendo Switch, PlayStation 4, Xbox One|